 A dirty litter box

 Did you know a significant portion of cats’ predatory sense is their sense of smell?
-They can sniff out prey from the ceiling hence make great companions in a house with a tendency of mice infestation.
-Humans have 5 million sensitive cells in their nose while cats have 200 million.
+They can sniff out prey from the ceiling and hence make great companions in a house with a tendency of mice infestation.
+Humans have 5 million sensitive cells in their noses while cats have 200 million.
 If you can smell the funky smell from the litter, then the cat is probably experiencing a dragon breath up their nostrils.
 If the pet keeps running her nose upwards, there is a high likelihood that it is not a sign of contempt and disrespect.
 They are probably having a nightmare trying to find a portion of fresh air around the box.

 A change in the litter box